Aur316/next-builder-kit-with-postgresql/README.md

 # Getting Started

-At firs install the dependencies:
+At first install the dependencies:

 ```bash
 npm install